-I am a neuropsychologist and have written and taught about the essential inner skills of personal well-being, psychological growth, and contemplative practice – as well as about relationships, family life, and raising children.
+I am a psychologist and have written and taught about the essential inner skills of personal well-being, psychological growth, and contemplative practice – as well as about relationships, family life, and raising children.

-I grew up in a loving and stable family, mainly in the suburbs of Los Angeles; my mother was a homemaker and my father was a zoologist.
+I grew up in a loving and stable family, mainly in the suburbs of Los Angeles; my mother was a homemaker and administrator, and my father was a zoology professor.
 A shy and bookish kid who loved the outdoors, I entered UCLA at 16 and graduated summa cum laude in 1974 (and was honored to be one of four “outstanding seniors” chosen by the UCLA Alumni Association).
 Over the next several years, I founded a successful seminar company, worked for a mathematician doing probabilistic risk analyses for things like the odds of a nuclear power plant melting down, and did management consulting.
-After fulfilling the course requirements for a Masters in developmental psychology at San Francisco State University, I received a Ph.D. in clinical psychology from the Wright Institute in 1991, with a dissertation titled, “Gratifying control: Mothers offering alternatives to toddlers.”
+After working on a Masters in developmental psychology at San Francisco State University, I received a Ph.D. in clinical psychology from the Wright Institute in 1991, with a dissertation titled, “Gratifying control: Mothers offering alternatives to toddlers.”

-My clinical practice includes adults, couples, families, and children, as well as psychological assessments of children and adults related to temperament, school performance, and educational and vocational planning.
-I have worked as a school psychologist for several independent schools, and have given many talks to meetings of parents or child development specialists.
-For many years, I served on the Board of FamilyWorks, a family resource agency in Marin County, California, and chaired it for two years.
-I currently serve as a Trustee of Saybrook University.
+My clinical practice (now closed to new clients) has included adults, couples, families, and children, as well as psychological assessments of children and adults.
+I have worked in several independent schools, and have given many talks to meetings of parents or child development specialists.
+I served on the Board of FamilyWorks, a family resource agency in Marin County, and chaired it for two years.
+I am a former Trustee of Saybrook University.